Lane formation and aggregation spots in a model of ants: PDE analysis

 Multiplying the equation for $\rho$ (\ref{eq:rho1}) by $(p+1)\rho^p$ gives using integration by parts.
 Using the identity $\frac{4}{p+1} \left|\nabla\rho^{\frac{p+1}{2}} \right|^2=(p+1)\rho^{p-1}|\nabla \rho|^2$, $|\bf{p}|\leq\rho$ almost everywhere and Young's product inequality we can derive for any $\epsilon>0$.
 We now use the Gagliardo--Nirenberg inequality in dimension two \cite[Chapter 9.C]{brezis2010functional} for some constant $C_{GN}>0$, to absorb the gradient terms into terms only involving $\rho$.
 This leads to where $\epsilon_k=1/2^{qk},a_k=(2^k-1)2^k/\epsilon$ for $q$ sufficiently large and $\epsilon$ is chosen such that $D_T-\Pe^2\epsilon=\frac{1}{2}$.
 Therefore \cite[Lemma 5.1]{kowalczyk2005preventing} applies to $\rho$ and we get $\sup_{t\geq 0}\|\rho(t)\|_{L^\infty}\leq C_{\rho_\infty}\max\{1,\|\rho_\ini\|_{L^\infty}\}$ for some constant $C_{\rho_\infty}>0$.

 We need to demonstrate two things to apply Alikakos' method to $f$.
 Namely, a Gagliardo--Nirenberg inequality in dimension three and that the $L^\infty$ upper bound for $\rho$ implies an $L^\infty$ upper bound for $\nabla c$.
-Indeed, multiplying the equation for $f$ (\ref{eq:fresc}) by $(p+1)f^p$ gives We see that if $\|\nabla c\|_{L^\infty}$ is uniformly bounded in time we can, using the Gagliardo--Nirenberg inequality to absorb gradient terms, cast this in the form of equation \cref{ineq:lemma51} with other $\epsilon_k,a_k,q$ and $\epsilon$ for $f$ and obtain a uniform bound on the $L^\infty$ norm of $f$.
+Indeed, multiplying the equation for $f$ (\ref{eq:fresc}) by $(p+1)f^p$ gives We see that if $\|\nabla c\|_{L^\infty}$ is uniformly bounded in time we can, using the Gagliardo--Nirenberg inequality to absorb gradient terms, cast this in the form of equation \cref{ineq:lemma51}.

+That is, using similar identities as above, we first obtain and then application of the Gagliardo--Nirenberg inequality leads to with new $\epsilon_k,a_k,q$ and $\epsilon$ for $f$.

 In dimension three, the Sobolev embedding and H\"older $L^p$ interpolation inequality imply for some constant $C_S>0$ from the Sobolev embedding.
 This inequality will act as the Gagliardo--Nirenberg inequality did for applying the Alikakos' to $\rho$.